 The parallel finish is just a raster path back and forth across the surface of the part.
 MeshCAM has a number of settings that let to limit the toolpath to the minimum required areas to reduce the machining time.
 First, we limited the surface angle to 30 degrees.
-The means that the parallel finishing will avoid any surface that is steeper than 30 degrees.
-In this part we only have 0 degree and 90 degree surfaces so 30 is a good threshold to prevent the vertical surfaces from being machined here.
+This means that the parallel finishing will avoid any surface that is steeper than 30 degrees.
+In this part, we only have 0-degree and 90-degree surfaces so 30 is a good threshold to prevent the vertical surfaces from being machined here.

 The "Stepover" value controls the distance between each parallel pass.